Japan in March: The Best Springtime Activities For Tourists

 Practical Information

-If you’re planning to visit Japan in March, there are a few things you should keep in mind to make your trip as smooth as possible.
+If you’re planning to visit Japan in March, you should keep a few things in mind to make your trip as smooth as possible.

 Clothing

-When it comes to clothing, you’ll want to pack items that are suitable for both cool and mild weather.
+When it comes to clothing, you’ll want to pack items suitable for both cool and mild weather.

 This might include long-sleeved shirts, light jackets, and comfortable walking shoes.